 - Keep proof of any expenses – Keep proof of any expenses you have encountered as a direct consequence of your injuries.
 This could be anything from loss of income to medical costs.

-It is easy to make claims against bus companies when you work with us.
-All you need to do is give us a call and we will handle everything for you.
-We begin the process with a free consultancy fact-finding session.
-We will ask you a number of questions so that we can advise you in the best possible manner.
+It doesn’t have to be hard to make bus accident claims against bus companies themselves.
+All you need to do is give us a call and we can handle everything for you.
+We begin the process with a free fact-finding consultation, where we seek to advise you in the best possible manner.

 We also work on a No Win No Fee basis.
 This means that anyone is able to make a claim, as you are only going to need to pay legal fees if your case is a success.
 You can find out more information about this below.
 Plus, we can also arrange a local medical for you, free of charge.